 14.04 is not a by-the-book micro-theory class.
 A significant portion of the class will focus on applications from empirical and theoretical papers, often combined.
-It will be difficult to master this material unless you attend both the lectures and recitations either synchronously or asynchronously.
+It will be difficult to master this material unless you attend both the lectures and recitations in person.
+Some lecture material will be posted online, in advance of class, and this is required reading for questions and discussion in class.
+More specifically: